cardano-foundation/CIPs/cip-observe-script-type/README.md

 ## Abstract
 <!-- A short (\~200 word) description of the proposed solution and the technical issue being addressed. -->
-We propose to introduce a new Plutus scripts type `Observe` in addition to those currently available e (spending, certifying, rewarding, minting, drep).
+We propose to introduce a new Plutus scripts type `Observe` in addition to those currently available (spending, certifying, rewarding, minting, drep).
 The purpose of this script type is to allow arbitrary validation logic to be decoupled from any ledger action.
 Since observe validators are decoupled from actions, you can run them in a transaction without needing to perform any associated action (ie you don't need to consume a script input, or mint a token, or withdraw from a staking script just to execute this validator).

 ## Motivation: why is this CIP necessary?